arunkumar-mourougappane/esp32-wifi-utility/README.md

 ### 🤖 Automated Releases

-Every version bump in `platformio.ini` automatically triggers a new release with fresh firmware builds for both boards.
+Every version bump in `platformio.ini` automatically triggers a new release with fresh firmware builds for all boards.
 See our [Automated Release Documentation](docs/technical/AUTOMATED_RELEASES.md) for details.

 ## ⚡ Quick Start